I am burned out. And I know, for some reasons that we share and others that are unique to each person, a lot of folks are feeling the same way.

 2. Turn Down the Internet

 I’ve decided to step back from the news and social media.
 Not completely, of course.
 If you know me, you know being Very Online can be a force for good (and it’s kind of my thing).
 We all need to stay informed, and many of us have warm, supportive communities online.
-But I’ve given myself permission to not read every devastating news headline and to disconnect when I need to take a break.
+But I’ve given myself permission to not read every news headline and to disconnect when I need to take a break.

 You can turn down the internet dial in a lot of different ways.
 It can look like logging off social media on the weekends.
 You might avoid particularly upsetting news stories or balance them out with positive content.
-It may be important for you to read a story about a new climate disaster, but you can follow it up with one about climate solutions in the works.
+It may be important for you to read a story about a new climate-related wildfire, but you can follow it up with one about climate solutions in the works.

 When you dial back the onslaught of digital negativity, there’s more time to get lost in something that brings you joy.
 Take that time for yourself, even when you know there is a lot of work to be done in the outside world.